liamcole45/course-notes/README.md

 Each course I felt I was more effective at making notes/documenting, so apologies if earlier course notes aren't well laid out

-This is my attempt to give back the open source community
+This is my attempt to give back to the open source community

 ### Navigation
 Completed in this order